Andrew-Chen-Wang/cookiecutter-django-elasticsearch/docs/elasticsearch.rst

 In the dashboard (the deployment's name on the left side menu), copy the Elasticsearch endpoint and paste into the environment file.

+Kibana is included in the local Docker development at http://localhost:5601

 [1]: https://forums.aws.amazon.com/message.jspa?messageID=326076

 .. _here is their pricing: https://www.elastic.co/blog/elasticsearch-service-data-transfer-and-snapshot-storage-pricing